sygmaprotocol/sygma-sdk/examples/evm-to-evm-generic-mesage-passing/README.md

 ```

 The example will use `ethers` in conjuction with the sygma-sdk to
-call a function on a smart contract on `Mumbai` by calling the Deposit method on `Sepolia` and passing the details of the function to be called.
+call a function on a smart contract on `Cronos` by calling the Deposit method on `Sepolia` and passing the details of the function to be called.

 Replace the placeholder values in the `.env` file with your own Ethereum wallet private key.

 **Note**

-To replace default rpc Mumbai and Sepolia urls use env variables:
+To replace default rpc Cronos and Sepolia urls use env variables:
-- `MUMBAI_RPC_URL="MUMBAI_RPC_URL_HERE"`
+- `CRONOS_RPC_URL="CRONOS_RPC_URL_HERE"`
 - `SEPOLIA_RPC_URL="SEPOLIA_RPC_URL_HERE"`

 ## Script Functionality